marco-d-a-m-k/d-a-m-k-Superslide/readme.md

     Accepts `"de"` (German) for localized labels. `"auto"` uses the `<html lang="">` attribute.
     All other values default to English (`"en"`).

+-   ** Event `slideChange`**
+    Fires when a new slide becomes active (via click, swipe, or nav buttons).
+    Dispatched on the root slider DOM element.

 ## PHP Setup

 ```php